khadijahW/Flash028/Cyber-Threat-Hunt.md

 Answer: csc.exe

 ---
-## Flag 3: Execution of the Program
+${{\color{Teal}\Huge{\textsf{Flag 3: Execution of the Program}}}}\$

 Objective:
-Verify whether the dropped malicious file was manually executed by the user or attacker.
+- Verify whether the dropped malicious file was manually executed by the user or attacker.

 What to Hunt:
-Search for process execution events tied to the suspicious binary.
+- Search for process execution events tied to the suspicious binary.

 Thought:
-Execution of the file marks the start of the malicious payloads being triggered, indicating user interaction or attacker initiation.
+- Execution of the file marks the start of the malicious payloads being triggered, indicating user interaction or attacker initiation.

 Hint:
 1. Bubba clicked the .exe file himself